 How to select Brokers

 - Responsiveness to new investors’ needs.
 Don’t be afraid of asking what you don’t know or want to know.
-It’s the broker’s duty to guide you from the basics to more sophisticated investment techniques.
+The broker has to guide you from the basics to more sophisticated investment techniques.
 Experience in advisory services is also crucial.
-You should know the profiles of the officers you will deal with: educational background, work experience, analytical skills, ability to describe market and investment situations etc.
+You should know the profiles of the officers you will deal with: educational background, work experience, analytical skills, ability to describe market and investment situations, etc.